-- The Health and Social Care Act 2012 transferred the statutory responsibility for PNAs from NHS Primary Care Trusts to HWBs from 1 April 2013, with a requirement to publish a revised assessment at least every three years. - This Steering Group has been established to oversee the production of the 2022 PNA for LB Ealing, reporting progress and presenting the final report to the HWB on or before the March 2022 meeting. - The HWB will be informed of progress towards the production of the PNA and relevant milestones through the HWB programme manager's quarterly updates. - If a statement or decision from the HWB is needed in relation to the production of the draft PNA, the chair of the Steering Group is welcome to draft a formal report for consideration.
+- The Health and Social Care Act 2012 transferred the statutory responsibility for PNAs from NHS Primary Care Trusts (PCTs) to HWBs from 1 April 2013, with a requirement to publish a revised assessment at least every three years. - This Steering Group has been established to oversee the production of the 2022 PNA for the London Borough of Ealing, reporting progress and presenting the final report to the HWB on or before the March 2022 meeting. - The HWB will be informed of progress towards the production of the PNA and relevant milestones through the HWB Programme Manager's quarterly updates. - If a statement or decision from the HWB is needed in relation to the production of the draft PNA, the Chair of the Steering Group is welcome to draft a formal report for consideration.